HL7/cql/input/pages/04-logicalspecification.md

 Conceptually, the per argument to the collapse operator partitions the value-space for the operation into units of size 'per', and the intervals will be collapsed aligning with those partitions.
 Note that the 'per' partitions start from the starting boundary of the first input interval, ordered.

 If the per argument is null, a per value will be constructed based on the coarsest precision of the boundaries of the intervals in the input set.
 For example, a list of DateTime-based intervals where the boundaries are a mixture of hours and minutes will collapse at the hour precision.

+Comparisons of values are performed with the same semantics as specified for comparison of the point type.
+In particular, for the purposes of comparison of DateTime or Time values, seconds and milliseconds are combined as a single precision using a decimal, with decimal comparison semantics, and this combination is performed before any comparisons used in the operation.

 If the list of intervals is empty, the result is empty.
 If the list of intervals contains a single interval, the result is a list with that interval.
 If the list of intervals contains nulls, they will be excluded from the resulting list.